 Some Important Things to Know Before Moving to Uganda

-Uganda is an extremely religious country- 39% of people are Roman Catholic, 32% are Anglican, 11% are Pentecostal Christian, and 14% are Muslim.
+- Uganda is a very religious country- 39% of people are Roman Catholic, 32% are Anglican, 11% are Pentecostal Christian, and 14% are Muslim.
 Only 0.2% of people identify as agnostic or atheist.
 When talking to people, you should try to respect everyone’s beliefs.
 People are extremely passionate about their religion here.
-There are churches everywhere.
 If you live near a mosque, you will hear the call to prayer played over a loudspeaker multiple times per day.

-Many different languages are spoken in Uganda- There are around 43 living languages in Uganda.
-In the capital city, Kampala, the most common language is Luganda.
-English is widely spoken throughout the country.
+- Many different languages are spoken in Uganda- There are around 43 languages spoken in Uganda.
+The most common language is Luganda.
+It’s what’s spoken in Kampala.
+English is also widely spoken throughout the country.
 If you can, try to learn a few words of Luganda.
 It’s a fun and relatively easy language to learn.
-If you’re not good with languages, you’ll get by just fine with English alone.
-Swahili is not widely spoken in Uganda though more and more people are learning the language.
-Last year, Uganda adopted Kiswahili as an official language.
-The government is pushing for people to learn the language.
+You can get by just fine with English.
+Swahili is not widely spoken in Uganda though more and more people are choosing to learn the language so they can speak to their neighbors in Kenya and Tanzania.
+Last year, Uganda adopted Swahili as an official language.
+The government is pushing for people to learn.

-Uganda is not LGBT friendly- Same-sex relationships are illegal in Uganda.
-LGBT people are often discriminated against in the country.
+- Uganda is not LGBT friendly- Same-sex relationships are illegal in Uganda.
+LGBT people are often discriminated against.
 Even visitors.
 If you are part of the LGBT community, Uganda may not be a safe expat destination for you.

-Uganda is a developing country- Infrastructure is poor in places.
+- Uganda is a developing country- Infrastructure is poor.
+The roads are rough and full of potholes.
 Some of the products and services that you’re used to may not be available.
-Medical facilities are lacking, even in the captial city.
+Medical facilities are lacking.
+Many people live in poverty.

-Uganda has a strong British influence- Uganda was a protectorate of the British Empire from 1894-1962.
-You can still notice signs of British influence today.
+- Uganda has a strong British influence- Uganda was a protectorate of the British Empire from 1894-1962.
+You can still see signs of British influence today.
 For example, in Uganda, you drive on the left.
 People learn British English in school.
 Tea is more popular than coffee.

-Uganda is an extremely affordable place to live.
-An average expat could live comfortably on a budget of $1000-$1500 per month.
-This budget includes rent, food, transportation, and entertainment.
-This budget would allow you to rent a nice one-bedroom apartment in a safe neighborhood of Kampala.
+On this budget, you could rent a nice one-bedroom apartment in a modern building in a safe neighborhood of Kampala.
 You could eat out a few times per week, take taxis and boda bodas everywhere you want to go, and go out to enjoy the nightlife on the weekends.
+You would have to cook some of your own meals.

 It’s possible to get by on a much lower budget.
-If you were to rent an unfurnished apartment outside of the city center and furnish it yourself and cook most of your own meals, you could live on as little as $600-$800 per month.
-If you want to save even more, you could move outside of the capital city.
+If you were to rent an unfurnished apartment outside of the city center and cook most of your own meals, you could live on as little as $600-$800 per month.
+If you want to save even more, you could move outside of Kampala.
 It would be possible to live on less than $500 per month in smaller cities.

 Millions of Ugandans live on less than $100 per month.
 It’s possible to live very cheaply here.
-As a foreigner, you will spend more than the locals.
+As a foreigner, you will have to spend more than the locals.

 In the following sections, I’ll outline the cost of rent, food, transportation, and entertainment.
 All prices are listed in U.S. dollars.
 Currently, the exchange rate is about 1 USD for 3800 Ugandan shillings.